-Admission to the MA program in English requires a Bachelor of Arts or Bachelor of Science degree from an accredited institution of higher learning.
-Other qualifications and application materials appear below.
+Admission to the MA program in English with an option in Professional Writing requires a Bachelor of Arts or Bachelor of Science degree from an accredited institution of higher learning.
+Other qualifications and application materials are listed below.
 Applicants should be mindful that meeting the minimum standards for admission does not guarantee admission.